Decomposing Natural Logic Inferences in Neural NLI: Problem Formulation: Decomposing Natural Logic

 Consider the following example of a single step natural logic inference, which we will decompose into semantic components relevant to its entailment label:

-The hyponym/hypernym pair $($raspberries, fruit$)$ exemplifies a more general relation which we will refer to as the \emph{concept inclusion} \footnote{In \cite{maccartney-manning}, this is treated as a ``generalized entailment" relation which is defined on word/phrase pairs and extends to full sentences pairs using natural logic rules.} relation $\sqsubset$, (and dually, \emph{reverse concept inclusion} $\sqsupset$) in reference to the semantic interpretation of predicates related with subset inclusion, as in:
+The hyponym/hypernym pair $($raspberries, fruit$)$ exemplifies a more general relation which we will refer to as the \emph{concept inclusion} relation $\sqsubset$, (and dually, \emph{reverse concept inclusion} $\sqsupset$).
+This mimics the subset relation of the set-based interpretations of the predicates \emph{raspberry} and \emph{fruit}.

 In the above example, they occur in a shared \mbox{\textbf{context}}, namely the sentence template \begin{quote} ``I did not eat any \rule{1cm}{0.05cm} for breakfast". \end{quote}